hodyroff/scs-training/cluster-stacks.md

   control plane to nodes and vice versa
 - Metrics Server - cluster-wide aggregator of resource usage data

-Node images provide the foundation for the operating system environment on each node of the target Kubernetes cluster.
-They are typically a minimal operating system distribution, with needed tools like containerd, kubelet, etc. installed.

-In the cluster-stacks repository, the build instructions for Node Images are always available, but for the deployment a URL of a remote registry or a path to provider uploaded artifact can be used for provisioning the nodes.

 Any change in any of the layers triggers a version bump in the cluster class, hence the cluster stack.
 The cluster stack version doesn't simply mirror the versions of its components, but rather, it reflects the "version of change".